-DIY Photo Planter
+DIY Photo Planter Supply List

 Photos printed in black and white on a LASER printer

 1 .
 Measure your planter and size and print your photos.
 Mine was 4″ square so I sized my photo about 3 3/4″ square.
 The most important thing for this project is to make sure that you print your photos on a laser printer not an inkjet.
-A laser printer is the kind that uses toner not ink cartridges.
-It won’t work with inkjet prints because they are water soluble.
+A laser printer is the kind that uses toner, not ink cartridges.
+This project won’t work with inkjet prints because they are water soluble.
 The photos of mine that were darker like the ones on the right below, versus very light like the ones on the left below, transferred better.